 Of all the people to study wine, I’m probably one of the least likely.
-As a 43-kilo, already over-imaginative artist, I’ve always considered alcohol a fairly hazardous substance, and unless it’s red, with something delicious, and paid for by someone else, it’s usually avoided.
+As a small, already over-imaginative artist, I’ve always considered alcohol a fairly hazardous substance, and unless it’s red, with something delicious, and paid for by someone else, it’s usually avoided.
 Then again, if you’ve read Confessions, you’ll know I was otherwise engaged during the years most people learn about these things, so perhaps I never had the proper experience.

 Despite my quandaries, wine is still something I can appreciate.
 It’s my understanding that it saved many an ancient person when water was dirty and disease-ridden, and the mechanics of how taste and smell actually work are nothing short of fascinating.

 The subtle art of growing and fermenting grapes also has much to consider.
 I’ve always been been grateful for the fermentation process and its gifts of so many delicious foods (not least of which is grandma’s sauerkraut pierogi).
 Still, things like bread-baking inspire a modicum of guilt.
 You spend days diligently looking after a budding colony of yeast cells knowing full well they’re all going to die in the oven’s fiery cataclysm, after which you eat the remains.
 It’s kind of sad if you think about it, but then all forms of eating have some sense of cruelty about it, which I guess is why we get things like “only humans are special souls” and “everything exists for our pleasure” coming up from religions and elsewhere.
-Perhaps seeing bread dough as the charred remnants of a tiny civilization is overly dramatic, but then again I was raised Catholic and “death for life through bread” was pretty big theme.
+Perhaps seeing bread dough as the charred remnants of a tiny civilization is overly dramatic, but then again I was raised Catholic and “death for life through bread” was a pretty big theme.

 When a preserved loaf of bread was found at Pompeii, the British Museum had the recipe deconstructed and reproduced.
 I’ve been meaning to try it since it seems quite thematic and interesting.
 They’ll be a post about it when I actually do.